SakanaAI/treequest/README.md

     search_tree = algo.step(search_tree, generate_fns)
 ```
 The variation is not limited to LLM types; you can use different prompts, actions, scoring logic, etc. in `generate_fns`.

+### Batch Semantics and Concurrency
+- Algorithms are stateless objects; the evolving tree/search state is returned from `init_tree`, `step`, `ask`, and `tell`.
+- `ask_batch(state, batch_size, actions)` returns exactly `batch_size` Trial objects to expand next.
+  - Queue-based algorithms (e.g., StandardMCTS, BestFirstSearch, TreeOfThoughtsBFS) precompute a set of parent/action pairs and duplicate them if needed to fill `batch_size`.
+  - Non-queue algorithms (e.g., ABMCTSA, MultiArmedBanditUCB) also return exactly `batch_size` Trials.
+- `tell(state, trial_id, (new_state, score))` reflects the result for the corresponding Trial.
+  - Order-independent: you can call `tell` in any order; reflection is tied to `trial_id`.
+  - Idempotent: calling `tell` twice on the same `trial_id` does not add extra nodes.
+  - For queue-based algorithms, over-asked Trials beyond the queued candidates for a parent/action become `INVALID`.
+- Scores are expected to be normalized to the `[0, 1]` range.

 ## Algorithms